Macka323/chair/Documentation/Serial.md

 There is also an animation back and fourth when the chair is idle. to activate this mode you need the send 1025 via the serial;

-to change the color of this mode imply send the RGB values before starting this mode
+to change the color of this mode imply send the RGB values before starting this mode;
 to deactivate this mode simply put any other number from 1-256;

+NOTE (you need to send 1025 again after the animation is finished)